 The United Family stores regularly receives a limited amount of doses.
 For information on their availability, visit their website.

 Vaccine candidates are encouraged to contact their doctor or pharmacy about current availability and scheduling.

-According to the latest data from Texas Health and Human Services, 59,637 Lubbock County residents have received their first dose of a COVID-19 vaccine and 32,056 people are fully-vaccinated after a second dose.
+According to the latest data from Texas Health and Human Services, 40% of Lubbock County residents have received their first dose of a COVID-19 vaccine and 29% of people are fully-vaccinated.

-Here are some answers to questions we've heard a lot lately.
+Here are some answers to vaccine questions we've heard a lot lately.